brettwooldridge/kuill/README.md

 This library should work for both Kotlin and Java users, with the caveat that Java users will need the Kotlin runtime jar in order to run.

-This library provides model representation of the [Quill](https://quilljs.com) editor document model, as well as methods and operatators required to read and manipulate the model.
+This library provides a Model representation of the [Quill](https://quilljs.com) editor ["Delta"](https://quilljs.com/docs/delta/) document model, as well as methods and operatators required to read and manipulate the model.